laminas/laminas-eventmanager/doc/book/intro.md

 # The EventManager: Overview

-zend-eventmanager is a component designed for the following use cases:
+laminas-eventmanager is a component designed for the following use cases:

 - Implementing simple subject/observer patterns.
 - Implementing Aspect-Oriented designs.